Can single fathers ever be completely prepared for their daughters to enter puberty?

 The journey from childhood to adulthood is an arduous path for girls.
-One of the most perplexing challenges for any parent is the mood changes that accompany the onset of hormonal cycles in girls.
+One of the most perplexing challenges for any parent is the mood changes that accompany the onset of hormonal cycles.
 Boys have hormonal surges in adolescence, but they are nothing to compare.
+Trust me!
+I know this!
+I raised a boy and two girls, and believe me, there is NO comparison!
 Along with these chemical changes comes the desire to break free of parental constraints by ignoring rules and exhibiting blatant defiance.
 The once sweet little princess becomes a raging force who is uncomfortable and awkward in her own skin.
 Thus, it is with Princess Maagy by the time she reaches her sixteenth birthday.
 King Henry is baffled as to how to handle his suddenly brave and brash daughter; a daughter he no longer recognizes.

 The Maagy Series is the perfect coming of age adventure/action series for young girls.
 This Young Adult fiction/fantasy series stands out from other books, as it is set in a fairytale time and place but with real world relevance to today’s youth.
-Just Maagy, Krispen, Enchantment, and Warrior are the first four books with three more coming.
+Just Maagy, Krispen, Enchantment, and Warrior are the first four books with three more on the way.